waterlinked/docs/docs/modem-m16/modem-m16-integration.md

 ---

+## Power-Up and Initialization

+When powering on the modem or releasing the shutdown line from ground, it takes approximately **12 ms** for the modem to boot up and be ready to receive serial commands or data.
+Attempting to communicate with the modem during this 12 ms window may result in lost data.

+---

 ## Flash Memory Considerations
 Changing the **modem mode**, **channel**, or **power level** initiates a **flash write operation**, which takes about **1 second**.
 During this time: